-As a background of the safeguard investigation, the GCC referred to the global steel overcapacity problem and import restrictions imposed by other countries.
-There is a room for debate on its inconsistency with "unforeseen developments" (generally interpreted as circumstances that could not be foreseen at the time of tariff concession negotiations, and that would cause changes in competitive relationship between domestic and imported products, such as technological innovation and changes in consumers' preference), which is one of the prerequisites for imposing a safeguard measure (GATT Article 19.1(a)).
+As a background of the safeguard investigation, the GCC referred to the global steel excess capacity problem and import restrictions imposed by other countries.
+There was a room for debate on its inconsistency with "unforeseen developments" (generally interpreted as circumstances that could not be foreseen at the time of tariff concession negotiations, and that would cause changes in competitive relationship between domestic and imported products, such as technological innovation and changes in consumers' preference), which is one of the prerequisites for imposing a safeguard measure (GATT Article 19.1 (a)).

-<Recent Developments>
+<RECENT DEVELOPMENTS>

-Since the start of the investigation, Japan has expressed its concerns in a government opinion and at the Safeguard Committee, and will continue to urge the GCC investigation authorities to reduce the impact on Japanese products.
+After the start of the investigation, Japan continued to express its concerns in a government opinion and at the Safeguard Committee, and on September 2, 2021, the GCC Ministerial Council decided not to implement safeguard measures.
+Japan appreciates such a decision by the GCC Ministerial Council.